bithost-gmbh/ngx-mat-select-search/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Library Build / NPM Package
+Run `npm run build-lib` to build the library and generate an NPM package.

 ### Running unit tests